nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 **3.3.3.1 Numbered Lists**

 The numbering of an ordered list must not be included as content in the `<li>` elements of the list.
 The numbering will be rendered by the reading system.
 The default type for the numbering is numeric.
 This can be changed by using the `type` attribute.
-The default starting point is `1` (or whatever the equivalent value for other types of numbering is), but can be changed using the `start` attribute.
+The default starting point is `1` (regardless of which type of numbering the ordered list uses), but can be changed using the `start` attribute.

 **3.3.3.2 Unnumbered Lists**